expo/expo/docs/pages/workflow/android-studio-emulator.md

 ## Step 2: Set up a virtual device

-- From the Android Studio main screen, go to `Configure -> AVD Manager`.
+- From the Android Studio main screen, go to `Tools -> AVD Manager`.

 - Press the "+ Create Virtual Device" button.